Skip to main content

 Sources

-4. Consumer Affairs.
+3. Consumer Affairs.
 Unveiling the threat: Safeguarding your identity from benefit scams.
 April 10, 2024.
-Found on the Internet at https://www.consumeraffairs.com/finance/safeguarding-your-identity-from-benefit-scams.html
+Found on the internet at https://www.consumeraffairs.com/finance/safeguarding-your-identity-from-benefit-scams.html

-5. Ron Wyden United States Senator for Oregon.
-Wyden, Fetterman, Cassidy and Bipartisan Members of Congress Introduce Enhanced Cybersecurity for SNAP Act to Secure Food Benefits Against Hackers and Thieves.
-March 7, 2024.
-Found on the Internet at https://www.wyden.senate.gov/news/press-releases/wyden-fetterman-cassidy-and-bipartisan-members-of-congress-introduce-enhanced-cybersecurity-for-snap-act-to-secure-food-benefits-against-hackers-and-thieves
+4. Ron Wyden United States Senator for Oregon.
+Wyden, Fetterman, Cassidy, Bipartisan Members of Congress Introduce Bill to Protect SNAP Benefits Against Theft.
+March 2, 2026.
+Found on the internet at https://www.wyden.senate.gov/news/press-releases/wyden-fetterman-cassidy-bipartisan-members-of-congress-introduce-bill-to-protect-snap-benefits-against-theft

-8. United States Department of Agriculture Food and Nutrition Service.
+6. United States Department of Agriculture Food and Nutrition Service.
 SNAP Replacement of Stolen Benefits Dashboard.
-Found on the Internet at https://www.fns.usda.gov/data-research/data-visualization/snap-replacement-stolen-benefits-dashboard
+Found on the internet at https://www.fns.usda.gov/data-research/data-visualization/snap-replacement-stolen-benefits-dashboard

 Get More Tips to Avoid Scams and Fraud